BattlesnakeOfficial/starter-snake-java/README.md

     {"apiversion": "1", "author": "", "color": "#888888", "head": "default", "tail": "default"}
     ```

-This means your Battlesnake is running correctly on Repl.it.
+This means your Battlesnake is running correctly on replit.com.

 **At this point your Battlesnake is live and ready to enter games!**